gogins/csound-extended-node/README.md

 5. Install cmake-js: `npm install -g cmake-js`.

-6. The following environment variable MUST be set before using, perhaps in your .profile script. `NODE_PATH` must be the pathname to the directory where csound.node has been built.
+6. The following environment variable MUST be set before using, perhaps in your .profile script. `NODE_PATH` must include the pathname to the directory where csound.node has been built.
 The example is for macOS, so you must change this to suit your environment.

 ```
-NODE_PATH=/Users/michaelgogins/csound-extended-node/build/release
+NODE_PATH=/usr/local/lib
 ```

 7. CMakeLists.txt is configured for building on macOS.
 You will need to